cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ## Data/Log API

-This API is defined in `data.proto`.
+This API is defined in `datalog.proto`.
 It is implemented by the data logger application using the gRPC server API, and the orchestrator connects to the data logger application.

 The data logger endpoint, for the orchestrator to connect to, is defined in the `cogment.yaml` file.